cchalm/blundering-savant/CONTRIBUTING.md

 1. **Go**: Install Go 1.24 or later from [https://golang.org/dl/](https://golang.org/dl/)
 2. **Git**: Ensure you have Git installed
+3. **Docker**: Install Docker for containerized development and testing
-3. **GitHub Account**: You'll need a GitHub account for testing and contributing
+4. **GitHub Account**: You'll need a GitHub account for testing and contributing

 ### Local Development Environment